microconfig/microconfig/README.md

         └───process.proc
 ```

-Inside process.proc we will store configuration that describes what your service is, and how to run it (Your config files can have other properties, so don't pay attention to concrete values).
+Inside process.proc we will store configuration that describes what your service is, and how to run it (your config files can have other properties, so don't pay attention to concrete values).

 **orders/process.proc**
 ```properties